MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 ## Legacy license questions

 > [!NOTE]
-> Starting August 1, 2023, Power Automate per flow ($100 per flow/month, with a minimum purchase of 5 licenses) and the Power Automate unattended RPA add-on ($150 per bot/month and required licensing prerequisites) will be removed from the price list on February 1, 2024.
+> Starting August 1, 2023, Power Automate per flow ($100 per flow/month, with a minimum purchase of 5 licenses) and the Power Automate unattended RPA add-on ($150 per bot/month and required licensing prerequisites) will be removed from pricing page.
+They will be removed from the price list on February 1, 2024.
 Power Automate process, an all-encompassing license that is easier to manage, licenses a single "automation" bot that can be used for unattended robotic process automation (unattended RPA), or cloud flows using digital process automation (DPA) and can be accessed by unlimited users in the organization.
 Power Automate Process is priced at $150 per bot/month.
 >
 ### How is process license different from per flow license